-Joint M.A. in English Comprehensive Exam 2014-15
+College of Charleston and The Citadel Joint M.A. in English Comprehensive Exam 2016-17

-I. Critical Conversation (two 500 word essays)
+I. Critical Conversation

-Identify and accurately describe a recent critical argument or tightly constructed conversation about Text X. Be sure to introduce and summarize at least 4 and no more than 6 relevant books or articles, paying special attention not only to the main points ofeach but also to its time period and context.
+Identify and accurately describe a recent critical argument or tightly constructed conversation about Text X. Be sure to introduce and summarize at least 4 and no more than 6 relevant books or articles, paying special attention not only to the main points of each but also to its time period and context.
 Once you have sufficiently outlined the argument or conversation, clarify which contribution(s) you find the most convincing or effective, and why.

 II.
-Application of Theoretical Approach (two 500 word essays)
+Application of Theoretical Approach

 Be sure to explain these principles / strategies (referring, if appropriate, to particular theorists or their works), state a thesis that reflects an understanding of them, and develop an interpretation of the work that integrates analysis of primary evidence from the perspective of the theory.
 You may not apply the same theory in both essays.

 Analyze the passage from Text X below in deep detail.
 First, establish its narrative (lyrical) context.
 Next, you should provide a close reading of the text, interpreting it in light of the standard elements of prose (poetry) we expect to find in a work of literature.
 Some of these elements might be imagery, symbolism, diction and figures of speech, point of view, characterization, and/or other rhetorical devices.
 You might also consider cultural references, historical allusions, and structural elements, among other things.
 What is important is that you demonstrate your ability to recognize and interpret specific elements of the text and to show how those elements contribute to a unified theme(s) that is central to the larger work.